KlunkyLX/diy/_posts/2016-04-09-mms-spy-camera-x009.markdown

 After then I kept the device working to see for how long the large battery will last.
 As with the previous spy camera test I sent one or two `get photo SMS requests` per day.

-On day three I received no response after repeated attempt to obtain photo.
+On day three I received no response even after repeated attempt to obtain photo.
 On day four X009 replied successfully to my get photo request, but that was the last time I received any response from it.

 In subsequent days I did not managed to receive response from the device.
 On day 6 I gave up, detached battery from the device and measured battery voltage.
 When experiment started the large `4.000 mAh` lipo battery was fully charged (`4.18V`).
 After 5 days its voltage dropped to `4.12V` which means battery still kept cca 85% of its capacity.